mautic/developer-documentation-new/docs/themes/getting_started.rst

 html/message.html.twig
 ^^^^^^^^^^^^^^^^^^^^^^

 This file is mainly used as the Landing Page for when a Lead unsubscribes or resubscribes to the system’s emails.
-It may be used by other areas, so should be included in all Themes.
+Other areas use this so all Themes should include it.

-It requires echoing two variables: ``message`` and ``content``. ``message`` contains the string message such as "You have been unsubscribed...", whereas ``content`` will either be empty or contain the HTML of a Form that's been associated with the Email as an unsubscribe form.
+It requires echoing two variables: ``message`` and ``content``.

+``message`` contains the string message such as "You have been unsubscribed..."

+``content`` is empty or contains the HTML of a Form associated with the Email as an unsubscribe form.

 .. code-block:: twig